dpsk/tasks_for_review/README.md

     ``move_fast/index.html``

     html + js combos was used for this task.
-I dedcided to skip backend entirely, since there is no need in it.
+I decided to skip backend entirely, since there is no need for it.
 Pure js was used(no jQuery), this much faster, but code a bit blowned up.

-    Also the reasoning behind width, length and height were unclear to me, since they are not used in any calculation rules and safely can be removed from interface.
+    Also the reasoning behind width, length and height inputs were unclear to me, since they are not used in any calculation rules and can be removed safely from interface.

-    There is also no dumb checks for numbers/literlas on inputs, i thought this is beyond this task.
+    There is also no "checks for dumb" for numbers/literlas on inputs, i thought this is beyond this task.